etcd-io/website/content/en/docs/v3.6/dev-guide/persistent-storage-files.md

 ---
 title: etcd persistent storage files
-weight: 2650
+weight: 4000
 description: Reference of the persistent storage format and files
 ---

-This document explains the etcd persistent storage format: naming, content and tools that allow developers to inspect them.
-Going forward the document should be extended with changes to the storage model.
 This document is targeted at etcd developers to help with their data recovery needs.
+The document explains the etcd persistent storage format: naming, content and tools that allow developers to inspect them.
+The document should be kept up-to-date with changes to the storage model.

 ## Prerequisites

-The following articles provide helpful background information for this document:
+The following articles provide background information relevant to this document:

-* etcd data model overview: https://etcd.io/docs/v3.6/learning/data_model
+* The etcd data model overview: https://etcd.io/docs/v3.6/tech-overview/data_model
-* Raft overview: https://raft.github.io/raft.pdf (especially "5.3 Log replication" section).
+* Raft overview: https://raft.github.io/raft.pdf (especially the "5.3 Log replication" section).

 ## Overview